*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 By 1860 Americans laid more than 30,000 miles of railroads.10 The ensuing web of rail, roads, and canals meant that few farmers in the Northeast or Midwest had trouble getting goods to urban markets.
 Railroad development was slower in the South, but there a combination of rail lines and navigable rivers meant that few cotton planters struggled to transport their products to textile mills in the Northeast and in England.

 Such internal improvements not only spread goods, they spread information.
 The “transportation revolution” was followed by a “communications revolution.”
 The telegraph redefined the limits of human communication.
 By 1843 Samuel Morse persuaded Congress to fund a forty-mile telegraph line stretching from Washington, D.C. to Baltimore.
-Within a few short years, during the Mexican-American War, telegraph lines carried news of battlefield events to eastern newspapers within days, in stark contrast to the War of 1812, when the Battle of New Orleans took place nearly two full weeks after Britain and the United States had signed a peace treaty.
+Within a few short years, during the Mexican-American War, telegraph lines carried news of battlefield events to eastern newspapers within days.
+This contrasts starkly with the War of 1812, when the Battle of New Orleans took place nearly two full weeks after Britain and the United States had signed a peace treaty.

 Most visibly, the market revolution encouraged the growth of cities and reshaped the lives of urban workers.
 In 1820, only two cities in the United States—New York and Philadelphia—had over 100,000 inhabitants.
 By 1850, six American cities met that threshold, including Chicago, which had been founded fewer than two decades earlier.11 New technology and infrastructure paved the way for such growth.
 The Erie Canal captured the bulk of the trade emerging from the Great Lakes region, securing New York City’s position as the nation’s largest and most economically important city.
 The steamboat turned St. Louis and Cincinnati into centers of trade, and Chicago rose as it became the railroad hub of the western Great Lakes and Great Plains regions.
 The geographic center of the nation shifted westward.
 The development of steam power and the exploitation of Pennsylvania coalfields shifted the locus of American manufacturing.
-By the 1830s, for instance, New England was losing its competitive advantage as new sources and locations of power opened up in other regions.
+By the 1830s, for instance, New England was losing its competitive advantage to the west.

 Meanwhile, the cash economy eclipsed the old, local, informal systems of barter and trade.
 Income became the measure of economic worth.
 Productivity and efficiencies paled before the measure of income.
 Cash facilitated new impersonal economic relationships and formalized new means of production.
 Young workers might simply earn wages, for instance, rather than receiving room and board and training as part of apprenticeships.
 Moreover, a new form of economic organization appeared: the business corporation.

-To protect the fortunes and liabilities of entrepreneurs who invested in early industrial endeavors, states offered the privileges of incorporation.
+States offered the privileges of incorporation to protect the fortunes and liabilities of entrepreneurs who invested in early industrial endeavors.
 A corporate charter allowed investors and directors to avoid personal liability for company debts.
 The legal status of incorporation had been designed to confer privileges to organizations embarking upon expensive projects explicitly designed for the public good, such as universities, municipalities, and major public works projects.
 The business corporation was something new.
 Many Americans distrusted these new, impersonal business organizations whose officers lacked personal responsibility while nevertheless carrying legal rights.
 Many wanted limits.
 Thomas Jefferson himself wrote in 1816 that “I hope we shall crush in its birth the aristocracy of our monied corporations which dare already to challenge our government to a trial of strength, and bid defiance to the laws of our country.”12 But in Dartmouth v.
 Woodward (1819) the Supreme Court upheld the rights of private corporations when it denied the government of New Hampshire’s attempt to reorganize Dartmouth College on behalf of the common good.
 Still, suspicions remained.
 A group of journeymen cordwainers in New Jersey publically declared in 1835 that they “entirely disapprov[ed] of the incorporation of Companies, for carrying on manual mechanical business, inasmuch as we believe their tendency is to eventuate and produce monopolies, thereby crippling the energies of individual enterprise.”13

 III.
 The Decline of Northern Slavery and the Rise of the Cotton Kingdom

-The market revolution economic depended upon not just free-labor factories in the north, but slave-labor plantations in the south.
-By 1832, textile companies made up 88 out of 106 American corporations valued at over $100,000.14 These textile mills, worked by free labor, nevertheless depended upon southern cotton and the vast new market economy spurred the expansion of the plantation South.
+Slave-labor helped fuel the market revolution.
+By 1832, textile companies made up 88 out of 106 American corporations valued at over $100,000.14 These textile mills, worked by free labor, nevertheless depended upon southern cotton, and the vast new market economy spurred the expansion of the plantation South.

 By the early-nineteenth century, states north of the Mason-Dixon Line had taken steps to abolish slavery.
 Vermont included abolition as a provision of its 1777 state constitution.
 Pennsylvania’s emancipation act of 1780 stipulated that freed children serve an indenture term of twenty-eight years.
-Gradualism prompted emancipation but defended the interests of Northern masters and controlled still another generation of black Americans.
+Gradualism brought emancipation while also defending the interests of Northern masters and controlling still another generation of black Americans.
 In 1804 New Jersey became the last of the northern states to adopt gradual emancipation plans.
-There was no immediate moment of jubilee, as many northern states only promised to liberate future children born to enslaved mothers.
+There was no immediate moment of jubilee, as many Northern states only promised to liberate future children born to enslaved mothers.
 Such laws also stipulated that such children remain in indentured servitude to their mother’s master in order to compensate the slaveholder’s loss.
 James Mars, a young man indentured under this system in Connecticut, risked being thrown in jail when he protested the arrangement that kept him bound to his mother’s master until age twenty five.15

 Quicker routes to freedom included escape or direct emancipation by masters.
 But escape was dangerous and voluntary manumission rare.
-Congress, for instance, made the harboring of a fugitive slave a federal crime by 1793.
+Congress, for instance, made the harboring of a fugitive slave a federal crime as early as 1793.
 Hopes for manumission were even slimmer, as few Northern slaveholders emancipated their own slaves.
-For example, roughly one-fifth of the white families in New York City owned slaves and yet fewer than 80 slaveholders in the city voluntarily manumitted slaves between 1783 and 1800.
+Roughly one-fifth of the white families in New York City owned slaves, and fewer than 80 slaveholders in the city voluntarily manumitted slaves between 1783 and 1800.
 By 1830, census data suggests that at least 3,500 people were still enslaved in the North.
-Elderly Connecticut slaves remained in bondage as late as 1848 and in New Jersey until after the Civil War.16
+Elderly Connecticut slaves remained in bondage as late as 1848, and in New Jersey slavery endured until after the Civil War.16

 Emancipation proceeded slowly, but proceeded nonetheless.
 A free black population of fewer than 60,000 in 1790 increased to more than 186,000 by 1810.
 Growing free black communities fought for their civil rights.
 In a number of New England locales, free African Americans could vote and send their children to public schools.
 Most northern states granted black citizens property rights and trial by jury.
 African Americans owned land and businesses, founded mutual aid societies, established churches, promoted education, developed print culture, and voted.

-Nationally, however, the slave population continued to grow, from less than 700,000 in 1790 to more than 1.5 million unfree persons by 1820.17 The growth of abolition in the north and the acceleration of slavery in the South created growing divisions between North and South.
-Slavery declined in the North, but became more deeply entrenched in the South, owing in great part to the development of a new profitable staple crop: cotton.
+Nationally, however, the slave population continued to grow, from less than 700,000 in 1790 to more than 1.5 million by 1820.17 The growth of abolition in the North and the acceleration of slavery in the South created growing divisions.
+Cotton drove the process more than any other crop.
 Eli Whitney’s cotton gin, a simple hand-cranked device designed to mechanically remove sticky green seeds from short staple cotton, allowed southern planters to dramatically expand cotton production for the national and international markets.
-Technological innovations elsewhere—water-powered textile factories in England and the American northeast, which could rapidly turn raw cotton into cloth—increased demand for southern cotton and encouraged white Southerners to expand cultivation farther west, to Mississippi River and beyond.
-Slavery’s profitability had lagged in tobacco planting, but cotton gave it new life.
+Water-powered textile factories in England and the American northeast rapidly turn raw cotton into cloth.
+Technology increased both the supply of and demand for cotton.
+White Southerners responded by expanding cultivation farther west, to Mississippi River and beyond.
+Slavery had been growing less profitable in tobacco planting regions like Virginia, but the growth of cotton further south and west increased demand for human bondage.
 Eager cotton planters invested their new profits in new slaves.